Mattress Nerd consulted Vivian Eisenstadt, MAPT, CPT, MASP to ensure that this article met our editorial standards

-In this guide, I will review the most important factors to consider when purchasing a new mattress for back pain.
+In this guide, I will review the most important factors to consider when purchasing a new mattress for back pain relief.
 I will also dive into the specifics of each of our top picks, and help you decide which might be the best choice for you.
-So, if you have a bad back, explore our top picks for the best mattress for back pain in 2020, and discover which may aid in your pain relief!
+So, if you have a bad back, explore our top picks for the best mattress for back pain in 2021, and discover which may aid in your pain relief!

 Disclosure: By clicking on the product links in this article, Mattress Nerd may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.